denisbouquet/circularlivingstandards/README.md

 ### `/src`
 This is where the development source files live.
-All editable SCSS, JS, components, and build assets are stored here.
+All editable SCSS, JS, hbs static components, and build assets (images, MarrSansCondensed fonts) are stored here.

 ### `/dist`
 Automatically generated build output.